-Of course, this comes after CyrusOne was given the go-ahead late last year for its two massive data centres in Grange Castle Business Park in Dublin, together spanning around 35,000 square metres and expected to cost around €400 million.
+Of course, this comes after CyrusOne was given the go-ahead late last year for its two massive data centers in Grange Castle Business Park in Dublin, together spanning around 35,000 square metres and expected to cost around €400 million.

 “We are excited and honoured to be part of Host in Ireland executive council this year.
-Over the last four years, Ireland has established itself as one of the fastest growing economies in Europe, with a dynamic technology and business environment that is driving a particularly strong data centre market,” says CyrusOne Europe president Tesh Durvasula.
+Over the last four years, Ireland has established itself as one of the fastest growing economies in Europe, with a dynamic technology and business environment that is driving a particularly strong data center market,” says CyrusOne Europe president Tesh Durvasula.

-Joining CyrusOne, Host In Ireland is welcoming new members Mitchell McDermot, E+I and The Dataplex Group. inclusion of members from the supply, design, build, and operations in the data centre space is aligned with Host In Ireland’s dual mission to promote Ireland as an optimum location to host data from and to support companies in expanding globally.
+Joining CyrusOne, Host In Ireland is welcoming new members Mitchell McDermot, E+I and The Dataplex Group. inclusion of members from the supply, design, build, and operations in the data center space is aligned with Host In Ireland's dual mission to promote Ireland as an optimum location to host data from and to support companies in expanding globally.

 This expansion will see key leaders in the industry join the Host In Ireland executive council.
 New members include Eddie Kilbane CEO of the Dataplex Group, Anthony McDermott, Director Mitchell McDermott, Tesh Durvasula, President – Europe CyrusOne and Philip O'Doherty, Founder and Managing Director of E+I. The executive council is instrumental in the direction and success of the initiative.

 Host In Ireland president and founder Gary Connolly says there is tremendous technology growth in the country at the moment